red-data-tools/GR.rb/README.md

 ## API Overview

-There are two different approaches to plotting with GR.rb.
-One way is to call Matlab-like APIs.
+There are two different approaches when plotting with GR.rb.
+One is to call Matlab-like APIs.
 The other is to call GR/GR3 native functions.

 #### GR::Plot - A simple, matlab-style API.

 ```ruby
 require 'gr/plot'
 GR.plot(x, y)
 ```

-List of vailable functions.
+Below are a list of available functions.
 See [GR.rb Wiki](https://github.com/red-data-tools/GR.rb/wiki) for details.
-Some GR module methods are overridden.
+Some GR module methods are overwritten.

 [`plot`](../../wiki/Plotting-functions#plot)
 [`step`](../../wiki/Plotting-functions#step)